Skip to main content

 You can start a new execution of a workflow by forking it from a specific step.
 When you fork a workflow, DBOS generates a new workflow with a new workflow ID, copies to that workflow the original workflow's inputs and all its steps up to the selected step, then begins executing the new workflow from the selected step.

 You can fork a workflow programmatically using ForkWorkflow.
-You can also fork a workflow from a step from the web UI by clicking on that step in the workflow's graph visualization:
+You can also fork a workflow from a step from the web UI by clicking on that step in the workflow's trace timeline:

 Workflow List